Medicaid Waivers / Home and Community Based Services

 New applicants will be placed on the FS Waiver waiting list.

 Individuals between the ages of 18 and 24 who have finished school can request priority status to begin receiving Family Support Waiver services.

 There is no waiting list for the CIH Waiver.
 Consideration for CIH Waiver services is made on a case by case basis in situations that include:

-- Living with an aging primary caregiver age 80 or older with no other caregiver available
+- Living with a primary caregiver age 80 or older with no other caregiver available

 - Moving from a nursing facility or group home